 From here, we wander through some of the oldest forest in the national park, with King Billy pines as much as 2000 years old.
 Now, we are above the Mersey River, which descends deeply northward towards Bass Strait, spilling down cliff faces.

 There are three major sets of waterfalls in the area.
 We aim to visit one or more of these, choosing the best to have lunch beside depending on conditions.
 During the afternoon, we make our way over Du Cane Gap, then descend beside the spectacular Falling Mountain to Windy Ridge Hut.
 Tonight is a celebratory one, our last evening on the track.

 Approximately 3 hours walking (more in challenging weather)

 Our destination today is Australia’s deepest natural lake – Lake St Clair – shaped by glaciations over two million years.
 Birdsong helps us along this final day as we walk mainly through cool temperate eucalypt forest.

 We arrive at Narcissus at the northern end of Lake St Clair in time for lunch, before boarding the Idaclair cruise boat for a spectacular 17km cruise back to Cynthia Bay.
 There’s typically around half an hour to look around the Visitor Centre here.

-The return trip to Quamby Estate is through the trout fishing mecca of the highland lakes, descending the rugged Western Tiers.
+The return trip to Entally Lodge is through the trout fishing mecca of the highland lakes, descending the rugged Western Tiers.
 We’ll cross the broad plains of the Northern Midlands, passing through the rural townships of Cressy and Longford.